ArctosDB/documentation-wiki/_documentation/reports.markdown

 * transaction_id: a list of transaction (or loan, borrow, or accn) transaction_ids.
 * container_id: a list of container IDs.
 May be be used to print container labels, or by joining to parts, catalog records.

+### About Lists

+Note that 1 is always an acceptable list length, and is most common for things like loan forms.
+However, the reporter will accept comma-separated lists of identifiers of virtually any length.
+Printing labels for a thousand hand-selected containers is easily accomplished.

 ## Getting Data

 ### SQL